TechnicalPursuit/TIBET-Examples/pizza/README.md

 ## Overview

-Inspired by a failed attempt to build a pizza-ordering application under pressure, the Pizza Le' Monad e! application is a tongue-in-cheek exercise in turning lemons into lemonade.
+Inspired by a failed attempt to build a pizza-ordering application under pressure, the Pizza Le' Monad e! application was initially undertaken as an exercise in turning lemons into lemonade.

-    "Your only true failures are the unexamined ones." -- Scott Shattuck
+    "The only true failures are unexamined ones."

-In the spirit of examination and growth, Pizza Le' Monad e! was undertaken to help TIBET grow, to use the main features of TIBET while ensuring each worked as intended, was easy to use, and had complete code samples and test coverage.
+In the spirit of examination and growth, Pizza Le' Monad e! was developed to help TIBET grow; to (re)examine and exercise the main features of TIBET, ensuring each works as intended, is easy to use, and has complete code samples and test coverage.

-In particular, the pizza application focuses on leveraging TIBET's:
+Key features of the pizza application include:

-- Markup-first authoring (XHTML templates linked to Object-Oriented types)
+- Markup-first authoring (XHTML templates linked to Object-Oriented types);
-- Orthagonal markup enhancement via namespaced attributes (Markup "mixins")
+- Orthagonal markup enhancement via namespaced attributes (Markup "mixins");
-- Shared data modeling across components using industry-standard URN syntax
+- MVVM architecture with a loosely-coupled component data layer using URIs;
-- Signal-driven behavior modeling (minus all add/remove listener overhead)
+- Signal-driven behavior integration (without add/remove listener overhead);
 - Full-stack functionality including quick and easy route/mock construction.

-Note that this application is considered a permanent work-in-progress, evolving and expanding to include more of TIBET's functionality over time.
-It's also intended to be the go-to sample you refer to when you want to see various aspects of TIBET in action.
+This application is intended as a permanent work-in-progress, evolving and expanding to encompass TIBET's full feature set... and perhaps someday [ordering pizzas](https://github.com/RIAEvangelist/node-dominos-pizza-api) ;).

+Pizza Le' Monad e! is also the go-to TIBET application you should refer to when you want to see various aspects of TIBET in action... and then copy/paste them.

-That unscripted code challenge is gonna go a whole lot smoother next time ;)
+This document works through the high points of the application from server to client.
+The source code is also heavily documented to assist your exploration.

+**_New to TIBET?
+Start with Hello World! via [TIBET Quickstart](https://tibetjs.com/docs/quickstart.html) and [TIBET Essentials](https://tibetjs.com/docs/essentials.html)._**

+On with the show...

 ## Installation

-_If you're new to TIBET start with [TIBET Quickstart](https://tibetjs.com/docs/quickstart.html) and [TIBET Essentials](https://tibetjs.com/docs/essentials.html)._

-To work with this demo application first install/initialize TIBET:
+To work with this demo, first install/initialize TIBET:

 ```
 npm install -g tibet